breautek/storm/BREAKING_CHANGES.md

 This document describes high overview of breaking changes in between major versions.
 View the [CHANGELOG.md](./CHANGELOG.md) for more granular changes at the commit level.

+# 7.x -> 8.x

+## Formidable

+Formidable, the underlying library that Storm uses to handle form data, has a severe vulnerability allowing executing arbitrary code by crafting special filenames.

+Storm has updated this package to a version that solves this vulnerability, but we are also moving across breaking changes.
+These breaking changes are exposed through our breaking API since Storm users will receive Formidable's `IFormData` object.

+## NodeJS

+Minimum NodeJS was previously set to 14.x and now is set to 20, the current LTS at the time of release.

 # 5.x -> 6.x

 ## Application bootstrapping